contigen/fintech-website/README.md

 This project was supposed to clone and mock a few of the [flutterwave's](https://flutterwave.com) website functionalities - a fintech.

-Initially, this project was supposed to be a full-stack thing, with a backend developer; we couldn't do it due to unspecific reasons, and now, there's only the homepage of the website.
+Initially, this project was supposed to be a full-stack thing, with a backend developer; we couldn't do it due to unspecific reasons, and now, there's only the homepage of the website, built with React & TailwindCSS.

 This was from June 2022.